 - Terns are fish-eaters, gulls predominantly are scavengers - Silver Gulls and Crested Terns are the two most common species (100-300 birds usually are present) - In summer, there sometimes are small numbers of Little Terns and Common Terns (10-50 birds each) - Little Terns are Endangered in NSW.
-Historically they have bred in Port Stephens but no recent records. - In winter, there sometimes are small numbers of White-fronted Terns (1-5 birds) - Arctic Jaegers sometimes in summer (it parasitises gulls & terns)
+Historically they have bred in Port Stephens.
+2016-2017: ~25 pairs nested (28 fledged young) at Winda Woppa - In winter, there sometimes are small numbers of White-fronted Terns (1-5 birds) - Arctic Jaegers sometimes in summer (it parasitises gulls & terns)